Children and young people

 The crèche offers a safe and fun place for play, artwork, puzzles and stories.

 The Sunday school offers helps children encounter the Christian faith through stories, prayer, artwork and discussion.

-A key element of the Sunday school programme is Godly Play, storytelling in the Montessori tradition, which reflects our ethos and theology, by being experiential and inclusive.
+A key element of the Sunday school programme is Godly Play, a type of storytelling in the Montessori tradition.
+This reflects our ethos and theology by being experiential and inclusive.
 As part of this, children create their own artwork in response to the day’s story.